“Storytelling has

 graduate of the Department of Fine and Applied Arts, Obafemi Awolowo

-various start-up brands, he has also cut across other types of photography
+various start-up brands, he has also cut across other types of photography, which include portrait photography, Product photography, food photography and

 (First image; Seeing is Believing by Orlu.
 Second image; The Threshold of Self Realisation by Asemokha.
 Third image; Destiny by Adegbola)